redhat-cip/dci-ansible/README.md

 `DCI_CS_URL` will default to 'https://api.distributed-ci.io' if not specified.

-### dci_new_job
+### dci_job

-`dci_new_job` is an ansible module to schedule a new job with DCI.
+`dci_job` is an ansible module to schedule a new job with DCI.
 It will rely on the exported environment variable to authenticate and retrieve information from the DCI control server.

 Its usage looks like:

 ```
 - name: Schedule a new job
-  dci_new_job:
+  dci_job:
     topic: RDO-Ocata
     remoteci: dci-env-ovb-1
   register: job_informations